-- A. Workplace-Based Learning Complement Career/College prep in K-12.
-Expand Mayor's Youth Employment Initiative to 10,000 students; increase access to job-shadow and workplace-based learning; coordinate employer site visits; expand employer classroom visits; include local hiring ordinance training programs as part of the learning system; create industry-focused, hands-on learning at high schools. - B. Financing Post-Secondary Attainment Remove Financial Barriers to Education and Training.
-Create programs and support advocacy to minimize the financial barriers to pursue school or career training, including: advocating for full funding of the state need grant and continued full funding for the college bond scholarships; expand the 13th Year program currently available at three Seattle High Schools; create a new Seattle Promise program.
+A. Workplace-Based Learning - Complement Career/College prep in K-12.
+Expand Mayor's Youth Employment Initiative-to 10,000 students; increase access to job-shadow and workplace-based learning; coordinate employer site visits; expand employer classroom visits; include local hiring ordinance training programs as part of the learning system; create industry-focused, hands-on learning at high schools.

-- V2 - C. Career/College Planning Increase Post-Secondary Access and Persistence by Raising Career and College Awareness Through Guiding Curriculum.
+- B. Financing Post-Secondary Attainment Remove Financial Barriers to Education and Training.
+Create programs and support advocacy to minimize the financial barriers to pursue school or career training, including: expand the 13th Year program currently available at three Seattle high schools; create a new Seattle Promise program, and advocateing for full funding of the state need grant and continued full funding for the college\bound scholarships; expand the 13th Year program currently available at three Seattle High Schools; create a new Seattle Promise program. - C. Career/College Planning Increase Post-Secondary Access and Persistence by Raising Career and College Awareness Through Guiding Curriculum.
 Expand program activity to help prepare students for college, training and careers.
 Create a "college-going" culture in all schools.
-Create a career pathways class in all high schools; increase the number of career counselors; partner with higher education to change the culture for students who do not believe they have postsecondary educational opportunities; create a "summer melt" program. - D. International Baccalaureate (IB) Pathway Expand the Continuum through Elementary and Middle Schools.
+It is also important to support students' access to opportunities for post-secondary credential attainment.
+Create a career pathways class in all high schools that leads to every student working toward a living wage and a successful job; increase the number of career counselors; partner with higher education to change the culture for students who do not believe they have post-secondary educational opportunities; and create a "summer melt" program.Expand program activity to help prepare students for college, training and careers.
+Create a "collegegoing" culture in all schools.
+Create a career pathways class in all high schools; increase the number of career counselors; partner with higher education to change the culture for students who do not believe they have post-secondary educational opportunities; create a "summer melt" program. - D. International Baccalaureate (IB) Pathway Expand the Continuum through Elementary and Middle Schools.
 Expand the existing IB programs to one elementary school and one middle school. - E. Expand Seattle Public School International Schools/Dual Language Immersion Programs.
 Complete and strengthen current International Schools/Dual Language Immersion Program in southeast and southwest Seattle with options to expand the model in other regions of the city. - F. Support Open Doors Programs Increase Capacity of School Re-entry Programs.
 Expand the capacity of Open Doors, a drop-out reengagement program that provides education and services to older youth, ages 16 to 21, who have dropped out of school, including those who are released due to "discipline," or are not expected to graduate from high school by the age of 21.